bilalazwar/Crafts-Of-Ceylon/README.md

 ## Functionality

-Allows artisans to showcase their products and allow customers to purchanse their handcrafts online.
+Allows artisans to showcase their products and allow customers to purchase their handcrafts online.

 ## Technology